 The EU’s sanctions had an immediate effect, with Russian GDP dropping by 0.7% in 2014, largely attributed to the EU embargo, other Russia-EU trade conflicts and other economic policies instituted by the Russian government.
 Despite a slight recovery in 2015, GDP fell again in 2016 by 0.2% and has remained at a similar level since then.
 This cost Russia around 5 billion euros in lost agricultural exports alone between 2013 to 2019 due to reduced demand from the EU’s import restrictions.

 Combined with the OPEC+ oil price cap intra-regime agreement implemented at the end of 2016, this caused a steep drop in proven oil reserves for Russia due to decreased market demand and lower capital investments into new exploratory projects.
 This made it difficult for some oil companies within Russia to remain competitive during 2017-2019 ranging from Gazprom Neft and Rosneft to Lukoil and Tatneft.
-As such, these companies were forced to review their strategies for diversification away from crude oil-dependent growth models or risk becoming uncompetitive due to unprofitably low international selling prices compared with domestic selling prices.
+As such, these companies were forced to analyze their strategies for diversification away from crude oil-dependent growth models or risk becoming uncompetitive due to unprofitably low international selling prices compared with domestic selling prices.
 This meant that there was further contraction of proven reserves which was offset however by an increase of non-proven recoverable reserves as they increasingly explored options outside conventional oil drilling – invoking further disruption within the industry despite recovering international crude prices since 2018 owing mainly to Saudi reductions also agreed upon during that OPEC+ agreement.